Kido Takayoshi: Legacy

 His heir Shojirō, who had studied for ten years in England before returning to Japan in 1882, however died of illness on the ship during the return journey near Ceylon.
 Kuruhara Hikotarō, another Kido's nephew and Shojirō's eldest brother, succeeded him as the new heir of the Kido family on 18 November 1884 and was known as the Marquis Kido Takamasa.

 Kido Takayoshi was enshrined as the Shinto deity of scholarship and the martial arts at the Kido Shrine in about 1886 at Kido Park, Yamaguchi, Yamaguchi Prefecture, Japan.

 His widow Matsuko survived him and died in 1887 at the age of 43.

 Kido's diary reveals an intense internal conflict between his loyalty to his home domain, Chōshū, and the greater interest of the country.
 He wrote often of having to fight rumors at home that he had betrayed his old friends; the idea of a nation was still relatively new in Japan and so the majority of samurai cared more for securing privileges for their own domain.

+He was friends with the English Legation interpreter Ernest Satow.
+The two met many times from the Shimonoseki incident onwards.

 Together with Saigō Takamori and Ōkubo Toshimichi, he was known as the Ishin-no-Sanketsu (維新の三傑), which means, roughly, "Three Great Nobles of the Restoration".
 His younger sister's grandson was Tokyo politician Kōichi Kido (木戸 幸一).

+Kido Takayoshi former residence in Hagi

+The house where Kido Takayoshi was born and where he lived for about 20 years before moving to Edo still exists in Hagi and is a memorial museum.
+Although he had been adopted into the Katsura family when he was seven years old, he continued to live in this family home.
+The former residence is located on a street called Edoya Yokocho, and is a two-story wooden building with a tiled roof.
+In the house there are hanging scrolls with examples of Japanese calligraphy Kido wrote as a child, with corrections in red ink by his teachers.
+Volunteer guides are stationed in the building.
+The building was designated a National Historic Site in 1934.